shurjopay-plugins/sp-plugin-prestashop/README.md

 - Team Email: shurjopay@shurjomukhi.com.bd (For any query)
 - More info: https://www.shurjopay.com.bd

-© 2020 shurjoPay ALL RIGHTS RESERVED
+Â© 2021 shurjoPay ALL RIGHTS RESERVED